kumarsunny-ase/newRegistrationApp/README.md

 2. **Collecting data about the new user:** Gather information about the new user, including personal details, contact information, etc.

-3. **Display of a summary and approval of terms of service:** Present a summary of the provided information to the user for review.
+3. **Display a summary and approval of terms of service:** Present a summary of the provided information to the user for review.
 The user is required to approve the terms of service before proceeding.

 4. **Saving all data in the database:** Once the user approves, save all collected data in the database securely.